alfa23/portfolio-project-two/README.md

 ## Fonts

 All fonts utilised in this project were sourced from and served by [**Google Fonts**](https://fonts.google.com)

 - **Heading Font:** *Press Start 2P*

-  *Press Start P2* is a cursive style font with a retro-tech, pixellated appearance.
+  *Press Start P2* is a cursive style font with a gamer-geek/retro-tech, pixellated appearance.
 It was chosen as it effectively conveys the nerdy aesthetic of both site focus and content.

 - **Body Font:** *VT323*